roman-milk/roman-milk.github.io/the-hard-bodys-continuing-education.md

  Rudin unzipped his pants and Cori knelt down in front of him, quickly turning his semi-erect cock into a throbbing 7-inch piece of steel-hard meat.
 He didn't come close to lasting 15 minutes -- about five -- before he filled her mouth with a prodigious load of cum.
 Cori realized that the man obviously hadn't had sex for a while and felt a little sorry for him.
 Though she had told herself she wasn't going to make decisions based on being sorry for someone else anymore, it still made her feel better about her decision, knowing that she was giving a nice man rare moments of pure pleasure.
 It was a remarkable gift to be able to offer and she suddenly felt very powerful.

  She swallowed his load happily, then left with a bounce in her step, promising to visit again soon.
-Report_Story #1